Skip to main content

 • Cortisol ∞ Chronic stress leads to elevated levels of cortisol, the body’s primary stress hormone.
 High cortisol levels can directly inhibit the function of osteoblasts, the cells responsible for building new bone.
 This is one of the ways that a stressful lifestyle can have a tangible impact on your physical health.

-Understanding the interplay between your hormones, inflammation, and is empowering.
+Understanding the interplay between your hormones, inflammation, and bone health is empowering.
 It allows you to see your symptoms not as isolated events, but as part of a larger, interconnected system.
 This perspective is the foundation for developing a personalized approach to wellness, one that addresses the root causes of your concerns and helps you to restore balance to your body’s intricate systems.

 Intermediate